Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 For more parameter options, see the [acs-deployment configuration table](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#configuration).

-### Using and external Database Instance
+### Using an external database instance

-* You will need to deploy the helm repository using the following values:
+* Deploy the helm repository using the following values:

 ```
 # Install ACS